 DuPont reports lower quarterly profit on Dow deal charges

-Chemicals and seeds producer DuPont , which is merging with Dow Chemical Co , reported a slightly lower quarterly profit, hurt partly by one-time charges associated with their US$130-billion merger.
-FILE PHOTO: DuPont products are shown for sale in a hardware store in National City, California, December 9, 2015.
+Chemicals and seeds producer DuPont , which is merging with Dow Chemical Co, reported a slightly lower quarterly profit, hurt partly by one-time charges associated with their $130-billion merger.
+Net income attributable to DuPont fell to $1.11 billion, or $1.27 per share, in the first quarter, from $1.23 billion, or $1.39 per share, a year earlier.

 Add your comments below